RonAaron61/EMG-ECG_Arduino/README.md

 - C2 -> 10 nF
 - C3 -> 10 uF

+#### AD620

+The AD620 is an instrument amplifier with adjustable gain, I connected the gain pin (Rg) to trimpot to adjust the gain more easily.
+The formula to find the gain is as follow:

+G = (49.4 kΩ / Rg) + 1

+I set the trimpot in 2.5 kΩ so the gain I use is around 21x

+#### Band Pass Filter

 The band pass consist of HPF (High Pass Filter) and LPF (Low Pass Filter), for the HPF the Fc (cut-off frequency) is around 2.2 Hz, and for LPF the Fc is 480 Hz.
 The band pass filter also amplified the signal by 100 gain as shown below

 ![Dokumen 6_2](https://user-images.githubusercontent.com/105662575/234286106-dc7a7b0a-7a6c-499e-833d-6aa2df8b0442.jpg)